Common terms for commercial fishing, aquaculture, seafood processing, and buying:

 A term for a pack of ungraded, random weight products.

-The scenario where there are more fishermen, vessels, and/or gear ('capacity') in a fishery than is necessary to catch the available volume of target species, and often leads to overfishing.
+The scenario where there are more fishermen, vessels, and/or gear ('capacity') in a fishery then is necessary to catch the available volume of target species, and often leads to overfishing.

 The scenario where the amount of fish taken in a fishery is greater than the amount of the remaining fish population can reproduce to the same or greater level; a net loss in fish.

-Fish that live off the bottom, often near the surface.
-Many pelagic species such as mahi mahi, tuna and swordfish are also highly migratory.
+Fish that live above the sea floor, often near the surface.
+Many pelagic species such as mahi-mahi, tuna, and swordfish are also highly migratory.

 Fine bones which are often found along the midline of a fillet.
 Most often used when describing salmon or trout bones.

-Small plant (phytoplankton) and animal (zooplankton) species that spend some or all of their life in the sea surface.
-Many marine species are planktonic in their life stages (e.g. cod, Dungeness crab) and they are the basis of the marine food web providing food for such sepecies as whale sharks and blue whales.
+Small plant (phytoplankton) and animal (zooplankton) species that spend some or all of their lives near the sea surface.
+Many marine species are planktonic in their life stages (e.g. cod, Dungeness crab) and they are the basis of the marine food web providing food for such species as whale sharks and blue whales.

 A fishing method where fish are attracted to bait placed in the water and then hooked with a line on the end of a pole and 'poled' out of the water; used to capture surface swimming fish such as yellowfin and skipjack tuna.

 An aquaculture facility, either natural or man-made, with differing impacts on the environment based on how the discharge from the pond is handled.
 Many catfish, carp, and tilapia are produced in ponds.